ansys/pyensight/doc/source/calc_functions.rst

     * - ymax
       - constant number (> 0 = Baldwin-Lomax-Spalart algorithm, 0 = convergence algorithm).
 See the algorithm note that follows.
     * - grad
-      - \-1 = flags the computing of the velocity\-magnitude gradient via three\-point interpolation
+      - ``-1 = flags the computing of the velocity-magnitude gradient via three-point interpolation``

         vector variable = Grad(velocity magnitude)